MiquelMarinoEspinosa/GildedRose-Refactoring-Kata-php/README.md

 - Pull down `incrementQuality` logic from `UpdatableItem` superclass to `BackstagePassesUpdatableItem` subclass
 - Introduce `MINIMUM_QUALITY` constant at `BackstagePassesUpdatableItem` and rename `UpdatableItem` constants to remove `Item` word
 - refactor `decreaseQuality` inline method
-- refactor extract `sellIn` check login into a new method for the sake of increasing readability
+- refactor extract `sellIn` check logic into a new method for the sake of increasing readability